Hibiscus tea properties

 There are about 250 species of hibiscus.
 They are plants from warm regions of Asia, they grow a lot and, besides being decorative, they are used as hedges to separate farms and gardens each other.

-Exported from its place of origin, these plants are widely used in landscaping, where they are noted for their large showy flowers.
+Exported from its place of origin, these plants are widely used in gardening, where they are noted for their large showy flowers.

 In Western herbal medicine the most widely used is the common hibiscus.